nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 >Use case resumes at step 2.

 #### Use case: List all uncompleted tasks / deadlines / events
+**MSS**
-1.User requests to list all uncompleted tasks / deadlines / events 2.TaskManager shows a list of uncompleted tasks / deadlines / events
+1. User requests to list all uncompleted tasks / deadlines / events
+2. TaskManager shows a list of uncompleted tasks / deadlines / events

+#### Use case: View details of a task/deadline/event
+**MSS**

+1. User requests to list task/deadline/event (TDE).
+2. TaskManager shows a list of TDEs.
+3. User requests to view details of a specific TDE in the list.
+4. TaskManager displays details of the TDE. <br>
+Use case ends.

+**Extensions**

+>2a.
+The TDE list is empty. <br>
+>Use case ends.

+>3a.
+The given index is invalid.
+>3a1.
+TaskManager shows an error message. <br>
+>Use case resumes at step 2.

 [comment]: # (@@author )